 The County employs individuals in seasonal positions.
 These individuals may be recalled to work each season to perform work during a temporary or transitory peak period that recurs as a result of events such as tax collection or recreation programs.
 Individuals in seasonal positions may not work more than the equivalent of six months in any 12-month period.

 Workplace security is a responsibility shared by the County and all employees.
 The County may request the cooperation of an employee in agreeing to a search of personal property, such as packages, briefcases, purses and similar containers as well as private vehicles parked on County property.
 County supervisors and managerial employees have the right to enter or search County property with or without notice, including desks, lockers, computers, phones and email.
 Generally, there shall be no expectation of privacy while on any County property, or of any property brought onto County premises.
 This delicate balance between privacy and security is important to everyone and cooperation is needed from all employees.
 Contact the Human Resources Division - Labor Relations Section at email@example.com or 954-357-6006 for further information.
 Refer also to Policy Opposing Workplace Violence.

 Employees are expected to use seat belts when driving County or private vehicles in the course of County business.
 Employees who sustain an injury or injuries in a vehicular accident while driving a County or personal vehicle in the course of conducting County business may forfeit workers’ compensation benefits if it is determined that seat belts were not being worn.
-Refer also to Risk Management’s Employee Safety and Health Handbook.
+Refer also to Risk Management’s Safety Manual.